 The customs bill is due for payment by the Friday of the fourth week after the importation.
 This gives you an average credit period of 30 days from the time of importation.

 Swedish Customs usually sends out customs bills on the Monday of the third week after the goods were released to free circulation.
 This means that you will receive the bill 10 days before the payment is due.
 However, if you have chosen the electronic customs bill you will receive the bill on the day it is issued.

-You pay your customs bill by PlusGiro or Bankgiro to the giro account number printed on the bill.
+You pay your customs bill by Bankgiro to the giro account number printed on the bill.
 When paying from abroad, you can use the IBAN/BIC number you find on the bill.
 To avoid interest charges on late payments you must ensure that the payment has reached the account of Swedish Customs by the payment due date.